Methodology & Data Sources

 Editorial Content

-All editorial content — country economic overviews, indicator explanations, comparison analyses, and glossary definitions — is written by economists and data analysts with expertise in international macroeconomics.
+Long-form editorial content — country economy pages, ranking analyses, comparison write-ups, and blog articles — is written and edited by the site's editor, a professional economist based in Ottawa, Canada.
+Short descriptive summaries on data pages are generated directly from the underlying series and restate what the charts show; they make no claims beyond the data.
 Editorial content is reviewed for accuracy and updated when significant economic developments occur.
 We cite specific data sources throughout and link to the original data where available.

 API Access

 Our free API provides programmatic access to all data in JSON format.
-Basic usage requires no authentication (100 requests/day).
-Free API keys are available for higher rate limits (1,000 requests/day).
+Basic usage requires no authentication (1,000 requests/day per IP).
+Free API keys add usage tracking and a dashboard; paid tiers raise the limits.
 Academic and research use is encouraged.

 Corrections & Feedback